Angie Chabram-Dernersesian: Life

-At UC Davis Professor Chabram-Dernersesian worked with students in the Spanish for Native Speakers Program and developed the Chicana/o Literature Series which emphasizes poetry, theater, and the novel.
-She also worked to develop the Chicana/o Studies Program, both in terms of its curriculum and faculty, and was instrumental in its acquisition of departmental status.
-As an Assistant Professor Chabram-Dernersesian was awarded a post-doctoral fellowship at the Institute of American Cultures/The Chicana/o Research Center.
-As a result of this fellowship and the collaborations it facilitated, her interest turned to cultural studies and she edited a special issue of the journal, Cultural Studies, (1990) in conjunction with Professor Rosa Linda Fregoso.
-She also published an entry for the book, Cultural Studies, edited by Lawrence Grossberg, Cary Nelson, and Paula Treichler (2002), as well as a number of other articles.
+At UC Davis, Chabram-Dernersesian worked with students in the Spanish for Native Speakers Program and developed the Chicana/o Literature Series.
+She also worked to develop the Chicana/o Studies Program and its acquisition of departmental status.
+As an Assistant Professor Chabram-Dernersesian was awarded a postdoctoral fellowship at the Institute of American Cultures/The Chicana/o Research Center.
+In 1990, she edited a special issue of the journal, Cultural Studies, in conjunction with Professor Rosa Linda Fregoso.